 See U.S. Citizenship for Children of Naturalized Citizens for more detail on this option.

-In some situations, your child might be lawfully in the United States, but not as a lawful permanent resident.
-This usually means that your child did not automatically acquire citizenship when he or she was born.
-This also means that your child is not eligible to derive citizenship if you naturalize.
-Fortunately, you can still apply for citizenship for your child in this situation if you seek naturalization and fulfill some requirements.
+In some situations, a foreign-born child of a naturalized citizen parent might be lawfully in the United States, perhaps as a visitor, but not as a lawful permanent resident.
+This means that the child is not eligible to derive citizenship if you naturalize.
+Fortunately, there's a way you can still pursue citizenship for your child in this situation.

 Parents whose children qualify for a Certificate of Citizenship under Section 322 must use Form N-600K to apply.
 You will have to submit a completed Form N-600K along with strong evidence showing that you and your child meet the requirements discussed above.
-If you have questions on putting together an N-600K application for your child, speak with an immigration attorney who can guide you through the process.
+If you have questions on putting together an N-600K application for your child, speak with an immigration attorney.

 See Filing for U.S. Citizenship by Parentage to learn more about the application process.